simran-pandey/Scrapy-and-BeautifulSoup-web-scraper-for-ASP.NET-webpages/README.md

 In this project we'll be scraping data from this website - http://swachhbharaturban.gov.in/ihhl/RPTApplicationSummary.aspx

-We are interested in creating a csv file where the scarped data will get saved and the headers will look like this
+We are interested in creating a csv file where the scarped data will get saved with headers in this order

 State | District | ULB Name | Ward | No. of Applications Received | No. of Applications Not Verified | No. of Applications Verified | No. of Applications Approved | No. of Applications Approved having Aadhar No. | No. of Applications Rejected | No. of Applications Pullback | No. of Applications Closed | No. of Constructed Toilet Photo | No. of Commenced Toilet Photo | No. of Constructed Toilet Photo through Swachhalaya

-Hitting F12 opens up the developer window (Netwrok tab)
+Pressing F12 opens up the developer window (Network tab)

 ![](https://github.com/simran-pandey/Web-Scraper/blob/master/Screen%20captures/ss-3.PNG)